ExCL-Docs/excl-user-docs/system-overview/leconte.md

 The software is as delivered by the vendor, and may not be satisfactory in all respects as of this writing.
 The intent is to provision a system that is as similar in all respects to Summit, but some progress is required to get there.
 This is to be considered an early access machine.

-Please send assistance requests to excl-help@ornl.gov.
+Please send assistance requests using the [support request form](https://www.excl.ornl.gov/support-request/).

 ## Installed Compilers